How does retrieval coverage change between basic RAG and advanced agentic RAG?

 Detailed Explanation

-In essence, basic RAG is designed for single-hop queries that can be answered with a few retrieved documents.
+Basic RAG is designed for single-hop queries.
+Single-hop queries can be answered with a few retrieved documents.
 Advanced agentic RAG is engineered to achieve comprehensive, multi-faceted coverage for highly complex, multi-hop, and ambiguous information needs.
+The following is a detailed comparison of how retrieval coverage changes between the two paradigms.

 1. Retrieval Depth and Complexity